commercialhaskell/stack/CONTRIBUTING.md

 Its 'Upload bindist' step uploads artifacts using the name of the runner's operating system (`Linux`, `Windows` or `macOS`) as the name for the artifacts.

+The `linux-arm64` job runs on a self-hosted runner for Linux and ARM64.
+It makes use of Docker and a Docker file at `etc/dockerfiles/arm64.Dockerfile`.

+Its 'Build bindist' step makes use of a compiled version of `release.hs` script at `etc/scripts` to command `release build`.

+Its 'Upload bindist' step uploads artifacts using `Linux-ARM64` as the name for the artifacts.

-The `github-release` job needs `integration-tests` and only takes effect if the trigger for the workflow was the creation of a tag.
+The `github-release` job needs `integration-tests` and `linux-arm64`.
+It only takes effect if the trigger for the workflow was the creation of a tag.

-Its steps `Download Linux/Windows/macOS artifact` download the named artifacts to path `_release`.
+Its four steps `Download Linux/Windows/macOS/Linux-ARM64 artifact` download the named artifacts to path `_release`.

 Its step 'Hash and sign assets' makes use of a 'secret' environment variable `RELEASE_SIGNING_KEY` established by the owner of the Stack repository.
 The variable contains the private key for the GPG key with ID 0x575159689BEFB442.
 That key is imported into GPG and then used by GPG to create a detached signture for each file.

-### ARM64 (AArch64) release - `arm64-release.yml`

-This workflow will run if:
-* there is a pull request
-* commits are pushed to these branches: `master`, `stable` and `rc/**`
-* any tag is created
-* requested

-The workflow has one job (`arm64`).
-It runs on a self-hosted runner for Linux and ARM64.
-It makes use of Docker and a Docker file at `etc/dockerfiles/arm64.Dockerfile`.

-Its 'Build bindist' step makes use of a compiled version of `release.hs` script at `etc/scripts` to command `release build`.

-Its 'Upload bindist' step uploads artifacts using `Linux-ARM64` as the name for the artifacts.

 ### Inactive - `stan.yml`